mb21/panrun/README.md

     pandoc test.md --standalone --toc --include-in-header foo.css --include-in-header bar.js

-Note how panrun defaults to the `html` format.
+Note how panrun defaults to using the first key in the YAML, in this case `html`.

 ## Usage

     panrun input-file [pandoc-options]

 You can also supply more options, but only _after_ the input file.
 They will be forwarded to pandoc.
-Panrun also looks at the `-o`, `--output`, `-t` and `--to` options to determine the output format.
+Panrun also looks at the `-o` (`--output`) and `-t` (`--to`) options to determine the output format.
 For example:

     panrun input.md -t latex -o test.pdf